Pharma Cautious as AI Promises Faster Drug Discovery and Smarter Trials

 Pharmaceutical companies often find themselves at a crossroads with every new technology--eager to lead, yet cautious about its reliability.
 AI promises faster drug discovery, smarter clinical trials and more personalised patient care.
 But as regulators like the FDA roll out detailed guidance on AI and machine-learning-based medical devices, the industry faces a sharper question: how to innovate at speed without tripping over compliance?
 According to Manish Mittal, managing principal and India business head at Axtria, the answer lies in embedding compliance into the DNA of AI programmes rather than treating it as an afterthought.

-Will AI deliver on its promises?
-Pharma executives are watching closely, yet they're still wary.
-The allure of quicker drug discovery and smarter clinical trials sits beside a growing pile of regulatory guidance from the FDA, which now details how machine‑learning‑based medical devices must be vetted.
+Will AI live up to the hype?
+Pharma leaders are watching, but they’re still cautious.
+The promise of faster drug discovery and smarter trials sits next to a growing stack of FDA guidance that spells out how machine-learning medical devices must be cleared.

 Common Questions Answered